Colorado funeral home with 'green' burials under investigation after improperly stored bodies found

 The Return to Nature Funeral Home was licensed in Colorado Springs in 2017.
 There were no disciplinary actions against the company listed on a state license database.
 There was not a separate license for the Penrose facility and it wasn’t known if one was needed.
 Messages left with licensing authorities were not immediately returned.

-Associated Press writers Amy Beth Hanson in Helena, Montana, Mead Gruver in Cheyenne, Wyoming, Matthew Brown in Billings, Montana, and news researcher Jennifer Farrar in New York contributed.
+Associated Press writers Amy Beth Hanson in Helena, Montana, Mead Gruver in Cheyenne, Wyoming, Matthew Brown in Billings, Montana, and news researcher Jennifer Farrar in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.